Brusilov offensive: Battle

 On 18 June, Lechitsky was able to capture Kolomea.
 On 19 June, Russian cavalry, led by Mikhail Promtov crossed the Siret, and on 20 June reached the Carpathian Foothills.
 However, by the end of June, Southwest Front's casualties amounted to a costly 285,000.

 On 15 June, Linsingen ordered a counterattack, concentrating around the Lutsk salient formed by Kaledin's offensive.
-Attacking forces included Puhallo's First Army, Tersztyánsky's Fourth Army, Georg von der Marwitz's German X Corps, and Gruppe Bernhardi.
+Attacking forces included Puhallo's 1st Army, Tersztyánsky's 4th Army, Georg von der Marwitz's German X Corps, and Gruppe Bernhardi.
 However, after three days of fighting, little was changed in the position of the front lines, even after the addition of Gruppe Falkenhayn on 21 June.
 Linsingen then decided to reinforce that attack group in a thrust towards Lutsk, but under the command of Marwitz, with the attack to commence on 30 June.
-Brusilov was preparing his own continued offensive, with Leonid Lesh's Third Army advancing towards Pinsk, Kaledin's Eight Army towards Kovel, the Eleventh Army towards Brody, while the Seventh and Ninth Armies continued their advance.
+Brusilov was preparing his own continued offensive, with Leonid Lesh's 3rd Army advancing towards Pinsk, Kaledin's 8th Army towards Kovel, the 11th Army towards Brody, while the 7th and 9th Armies continued their advance.
 Brusilov met the German attacks on the Lutsk salient flanks by attacking in turn the German flanks.
-However, the Germans achieved only moderate success, pushing back the Russian XLV Corps 5 km.
+However, the Germans achieved only moderate success, pushing back the Russian 45th Army Corps 5km.

 From 27 June to 3 July 1916, Brusilov carried out, on his own initiative, the deportation of 13,000 German civilians from the Volhynian areas that had been conquered during the offensive.

-On 2 July, Evert's West Front finally started its offensive, with Alexander Ragoza's Fourth army attacking north of Baranovichi.
+On 2 July, Evert's West Front finally started its offensive, with Alexander Ragoza's 4th army attacking north of Baranovichi.
 Yet, according to Buttar, "it was in almost every respect a replay of the disastrous attacks of March...an imprecise artillery bombardment, mass infantry attacks that struggled to make progress and lacked sufficient support to sustain early gains...".
-On 9 July, Evert suspended the operation, with the Fourth army losing 80,000, having advanced only 5 km.
+On 9 July, Evert suspended the operation, with the 4th Army losing 80,000, having advanced only 5km.
 Likewise, Kuropatkin's Northern Front offensive in mid-July failed to appreciably change the front line.